 Fresh Victorian seafood for consumers

-Lovers of seafood, along with chefs and restaurant owners, can continue to expect a reliable supply of world-class seafood from Victoria’s pristine waters, following the removal of commercial net fishing in Port Phillip Bay from 1 April 2022.
+Lovers of seafood, along with chefs and restaurant owners, enjoy a reliable supply of world-class seafood from Victoria’s pristine waters.

-Eight commercial fishers will remain in the bay using hooks and lines to supply more than 100 tonnes of fish annually, including up to 88 tonnes of snapper.
+Eight commercial fishers use hooks and lines to supply more than 100 tonnes of fish annually, including up to 88 tonnes of snapper from Port Phillip Bay.

 Victorian seafood comes from other places too, including Corner Inlet in the east, which supplies annually more than 150 tonnes of King George whiting, 50 tonnes of flathead, 40 tonnes of calamari, 30 tonnes of garfish and other species too such as mullet and Australian salmon.